-~ For my grandchildren: Mila, Louis, Arlo and Holly…
+~ For my grandchildren: Mila, Louis, Arlo, Holly, Otto, Nish and Teddy…

 One day at the very end of winter, when the crisp air is powdered softly with the coconut golden scent of wattle, a mother swan makes a beautiful nest among water reeds near a grassy park.
 She lays six perfect eggs and she sits on them for a long time.

 At the very start of blossomy Spring – bundles of pale grey fluff cheep and stir under her glossy black feathers.

 Her babies have arrived…

 Father Swan sails up from the wetlands after a day or two because it is time for the babies to plop out of their snug nest and learn to swim.

 In they all go except for one tiny, scaredy cygnet who just doesn’t want to leave the soft warmth of his mother’s frilly feathers and the comforting smell of the cosy nest.